deluxebrain/ansible-role-python/README.md

 make sync
 ```

+`pip-tools` and other development requirements are installed through the `requirements-dev.txt` file, as follows:

 ## Role usage

-The following is an overview of the components installed and managed through the role.
+The following is an overview of the usage of the components installed and managed through the role.

-### `venv`
+### Using system python alongside `venv`

-`venv` is included from Python 3.3+ and should be used in preference to the deprecated `pyvenv` script.
+`venv` is included from python 3.3+ and should be used in preference to the deprecated `pyvenv` script.

-Its use with the system Python is demonstrated in the following example:
+Its use with the system python is demonstrated in the following example:

 ```sh
 # Create project directory